Leasehold Properties: What to Know Before You Buy

 What Does ‘Leasehold’ Mean?

-When buying a leasehold home, you will sign a legal agreement with the landlord or freeholder, known as a lease.
-This will state how long you can occupy the property before ownership returns to the landlord.
+When buying a leasehold home, you will sign a legal agreement with the landlord or freeholder.
+This agreement is known as a lease and will state how long you can occupy the property before ownership returns to the landlord.

-Leases will typically last between 99-125 years, but some can extend to as high as 999 years.
-It’s important to read your lease thoroughly before committing to the move as some leases can be as short as 40 years.
+Leases will typically last between 99 to 125 years, but some can extend to as high as 999 years.
+It’s important to read your lease thoroughly before committing to the move as some leases can be much shorter - sometimes just a few years.

 Once you purchase a leasehold property, it may be possible to purchase the freehold.
 This will allow you to take ownership of both the property and the land it’s on.
 This is something you should discuss when reviewing the lease from your landlord.